 Are you ready to try keeping your holiday poinsettia alive all year as a houseplant?
 Let us know what your plans are in the comments.

-And get more articles on caring for houseplants, right here:
+And get more guides on poinsettia care right here:

 - 35 Favorite Poinsettia Cultivars for Your Home

 - Christmas and Poinsettias: History of the Christmas Flower